dionnys/azure-sdk-for-python/eng/common/scripts/job-matrix/README.md

 ### displayNames

-Each matrix combination is named and displayed in Azure pipelines UI by concatenating values of all the parameters of given combination.
+Each matrix combination is named and displayed in the Azure pipelines UI by concatenating values of all the parameters of given combination.
 Sometimes these values are too long to be human readable or easy to use, e.g. as a command line argument.